01732 808 626 info@thinkcbt.com

 • Continuously rereading and checking letters, postcards and emails before sending.

-• Accident information after completing a road journey.
+• Reviewing accident information after completing a road journey.

 • Continuously texting and calling loved ones to check safety.